 Jim Witkowski $603.33

-Sandra Lee Olson $

 Unfinished Business

 Cemetery

 Kurt reported that the road going into the cemetery should be sprayed to control the weeds.
 He also expressed concern about a couple trees and will continue to watch them until action needs to be taken.
 He suggested contacting Tim Anvid when the trees need to be removed.
 Tim has done work for the township in the past and the Board was pleased with the outcome.